The Piper Downs: Music career

 In 1999, the band released the Rock Juice EP, which showcased, among other things, the magnificent and swirling bass solos for which Yell has become known.

+In 2002, they released their single, I Am a Dick, which became one of their most popular songs.

-2002, saw the release of their most recent album, Varying Degrees of Failure and Tunelessness, which introduced their most popular song to date, "Louder", and three music videos.
+2006, saw the release of their album, Varying Degrees of Failure and Tunelessness, which introduced their most popular song to date, "Louder", and three music videos.

+2012 they released their second single, Mindset.

+2015 they released their most recent and final album titled, Heartbreak's a Disease.

 The band has a guitar as part of the Hard Rock Cafe permanent memorabilia collection, have twice been named the "Best Unsigned Band in Los Angeles," appeared on radio, movies, and television shows, headlined the local stage at the Vans Warped Tour, and opened for Sammy Hagar in Cabo San Lucas, Mexico.
 The Downs were named the "Best New Band in America" by the Global Battle of the Bands GBOB, and came in fourth in the world competition held in London, England.

 The Piper Downs have toured all across the US, in England, Mexico, and Australia.

 Their single "Louder" is featured on the Zoey 101 soundtrack, Zoey 101: Music Mix, released by Sony Records.

+The band eventually built their own in-home studio and recorded singles that they released on their website.

+They broke up due to personal issues between the members in 2016.